10 Humorous & Helpful Tips To Improve Your Travel Photography!

 10) Primp & coif your photos as you would yourself before heading out to work

-If rolling out of bed and heading to work (or some social event) without a shower, brushing your pearly whites and/or running a comb through your hair sounds like a bit of poorly hatched plan, it’s equally as obscene to think about doing it with your recently taken photos.
+If rolling out of bed and heading to work (or some social event) without a shower, brushing your pearly whites, and running a comb through your hair sounds like a bit of a poorly hatched plan, it’s equally as obscene to think about doing it with your recently taken photos.
+Just as you wouldn’t present yourself to the world disheveled and unkempt, your photos deserve the same level of care and attention before they make their debut.

-A few basic editing techniques and skills such as cropping, modifying your exposure and straightening your photos are the travel photography equivalent of showing up to the dance sharply dressed.
+A few basic editing techniques and skills—such as cropping, adjusting exposure, and straightening your photos—are the travel photography equivalent of showing up to the dance sharply dressed.
+Editing isn’t about transforming your images beyond recognition; it’s about enhancing what’s already there and presenting it in the best possible light.

 9) If you’re dressed nicely put your camera away